 - Take action rather than overanalyze

-- Identify points in the day where your energy level is highest, and accomplish tasks then
+- Identify points in the day where your energy is highest, and tackle the most difficult tasks then

 - Study more challenging subjects first, you’ll feel fresher